Click on the relevant service tab to filter the FAQ’s

 Are there stairs?

 Reception is on the ground floor which is accessible from the carpark.
-We have Clinical Pilates studios upstairs which are accessible via the stairs or the disabled access ramp.
+We have Clinical Exercise studios upstairs which are accessible via the stairs or the disabled access ramp.

 Do I need a doctors referral?